First, an explanation of roleplaying

 In addition to a new setting, your roleplay characters interact with a myriad of new characters, which is always interesting.
 Some of them decide they want to kill each other, some fall in love, some become good friends… It’s really interesting to see the interplay between the characters, and it gives you a lot of insight into your own characters when you find out that, “Oh, that one character who doesn’t show a like or dislike of anyone is a lot looser when she’s only with a pet,” or “Oh, that character can actually flirt.
 (Who knew?)”
 Plus, sometimes your characters become looser with other roleplay characters than they are with you, and then you find out how tragic their backstory really is, or that they’re actually a huge softie under all that calculating logic, or that they like to tinker with watches.

-Roleplaying just overall brings out a lot of character that would otherwise be hidden, and you can learn a lot of fun stuff about your characters.
+Roleplaying just overall brings out a lot of character that would otherwise be hidden, and you can learn a lot of fun stuff about your characters and their voices.
 So see if you can find a friend to RP with and have fun letting your characters surprise you. :) (P.S.
 It’s even more fun if you can RP with characters you aren’t familiar with, because then you learn about those characters at the same time, and you’re less likely to let your knowledge of them decide how your characters react.)